jundalisay/spblist/content/en/social/cycles/germany.md

 - Putin cuts off Russian gas

 In contrast:
-- China was never liberalized, and so its industry and energy can stay strong
+- China was never liberalized, and so its industry and energy can stay strong.
+It opened up to market forces under Deng, but Deng was still in control
 - Japan was liberalized, but not socialized, and so its stock market is still up, in sync with that of the US
 - French energy, as EDF, is mostly owned by the French government and is stronger than that of Germany